unswexplains/unswexplains.github.io/11781f6db40f/content.md

 You could type the data into a text file.

 This is another very common way that we store data.
-Text files are easier to work with systematically than hand written notes.
+Text files are easier to work with systematically than handwritten notes.

 # A CSV file

 You could enter the data into a CSV (Comma Separated Values) file.

 A CSV file is like a regular text file, but it imposes more structure on the data.
 The cases of the data (the observations) are separated by line breaks (so each case starts on a new line).
 Within each line, the variable values are separated by commas.
-Optionally, the first row is used to store the names of the variables, in which case its called a **header row**.
+Optionally, the first row is used to store the names of the variables, in which case it's called a **header row**.
 Here's the data about your friends, in CSV format, with a header row:

 ```
 firstName,lastName,dob,email